UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 |---|---|---|

-| Government | Fully state or central government run and funded | Entered for government-aided schools |
+| Government | Fully state or central government run and funded | The operator enters this for government-aided schools |

-| Government Aided | Run by a private trust/minority institution with government salary support | Entered as "Government" — affects grant rate |
+| Government Aided | Run by a private trust/minority institution with government salary support | The operator enters this as "Government" β affecting the grant rate |

-| Private Unaided | Run entirely by private management without government aid | Entered for aided schools that recently had aid status changed |
+| Private Unaided | Run entirely by private management without government aid | The operator enters this for aided schools that recently changed their aid status |

-| Local Body | Run by panchayat, municipality, or urban local body | Entered as "Government" — different grant structure applies |
+| Local Body | Run by panchayat, municipality, or urban local body | The operator enters this as "Government" β a different grant structure applies |

 Verify: check your school's recognition certificate for the exact management category as stated in the government order.
-That is the category to enter — not what seems right from the school's operation pattern.
+That is the category to enter β not what seems right from the school's operation pattern.

 Field 3: Infrastructure Deficiency Indicators